jaapiyo/Macrolab-Knowledge-Base/docs/Control-systems/Load-protect-vs.-load-limit.md

-> [!danger] Danger
+!!! danger
-> **Machines have no brain, always use your own!**
+    **Machines have no brain, always use your own!**

->
-> You might be tempted to use load-protect to make the setup safe to work on while energized.
+    You might be tempted to use load-protect to make the setup safe to work on while energized.
 However, you can never trust an energized machine!
 Always de-energize the setup before working on the specimen!

 Load protect is a function that will try to limit the force that is produced in the setup.
 It works in all control paths and internally switches to force-control within 100 us when the load protect value is reached.